Clothes dryer: Ultrasonic dryers

 Ultrasonic dryers use high-frequency signals to drive piezoelectric actuators in order to mechanically shake the clothes, releasing water in the form of a mist which is then removed from the drum.
 They have the potential to significantly cut energy consumption while needing only one-third of the time needed by a conventional electric dryer for a given load.
 They also do not have the same issues related with lint in most other types of dryers.

 Hybrid dryers

 Some manufacturers, like LG Electronics and Whirlpool, have introduced hybrid dryers, that offer the user the option of using either a heat pump or a traditional electric heating element for drying the user's clothes.
 Hybrid dryers can also use a heat pump and a heating element at the same time to dry clothes faster.

 Static electricity

-Clothes dryers can cause static cling, through the triboelectric effect.
-This can be a minor nuisance and is often a symptom of over-drying textiles to an extremely low humidity level.
-Fabric conditioners and dryer sheets are marketed to correct this condition.